Titantek/ada-outlier-datastory/content.md

     </div>
 </div>

+\

-## Part 3 : What are the possible consequences of Wikipedia’s changes in player’s performances ?
+## Part 3: What are the possible consequences of Wikipedia’s changes in player’s performances?

 ### 3.A.
 Player's path analysis